-As the first step of the preparation phase of the Strategic Plan, the committee carried out activities to re-evaluate the mission during the first quarter of 2020.
-Groups, which included academic and administrative staff, and students participated in search conferences whereas focus groups were carried out with the graduates and representatives of the business world.
+As the first step of the strategic plan preparation phase, the committee conducted activities to reevaluate the mission during the first quarter of 2020.
+Groups included academic and administrative staff, and students participated in search conferences.
+Focus groups were conducted with graduates and representatives of the business world.

-Planning for timing and location was made before the search conferences and focus groups.
+The timing and location of the search conferences and focus groups were planned before.
 The Strategic Plan Committee sent invitation letters signed by the Dean to the groups of graduates and business world representatives.